-Goya was born to a lower middle class family in 1746, in Fuendetodos in Aragon.
+Goya painted royal portraits as well as more subversive works in late 1700s and early 1800s.
+Spanish painter was born to a lower middle class family in 1746, in Fuendetodos in Aragon.
 He studied painting from age 14 under José Luzán y Martinez.

 His father worked as a master goldsmith in the local parish church.
 Built in the 18th century, this house belonged to Miguel Lucientes, the brother of Goya’s mother, Gracia Lucientes, a member of the minor nobility.
-After remaining unrecognised for many years, the house was identified by Ignacio Zuloaga and a group of Zaragoza intellectuals in the early 20th century.
+After remaining unrecognized for many years, the house was identified by Ignacio Zuloaga and a group of Zaragoza intellectuals in the early 20th century.